twak/chordatlas/README.md

 1. unzip the data
 1. start chordatlas
 1. select: file, open..., then select the tweed.xml in the root of the unzipped data
+1. select the layer "panos", then click "download" to fetch the panoramas from google
+1.

 for the adventurous hacker: